-Are you in Indiana and urgently need to know how to file a restraining order?
-This article will guide you swiftly through the legal steps – determining eligibility, getting the right forms, and submitting your petition – to safeguard against domestic violence, stalking, or harassment.
-Straight to the point, each section will lead you closer to the protection you deserve.
+Are you in Indiana and urgently need to know how to file a protective order against domestic abuse, stalking, or harassment?
+This guide swiftly navigates you through the essential steps—checking eligibility, obtaining necessary forms, and submitting your petition—free of cost.
+Whether you're facing elder abuse, domestic violence, or need a no contact order, each clearly outlined section brings you closer to the security you and your family members deserve.

 For more on obtaining a restraining order in Indiana, please read our other article.